Expert Consultants for Innovation Funding

 OVER $20 MILLION AGGREGATED TURNOVER

-Entitles the entity to non-refundable tax offset to reduce its tax liability or carry forward to future periods.
-Calculated based on ‘R&D intensity’, benefits range from 33.5% to 46.5%, equating to a permanent after tax cash benefit of 8.5%-16.5% of the R&D expenditure.
+Entitles the entity to a non-refundable R&D tax offset that can reduce its tax liability or be carried forward to future periods.
+Depending on your ‘R&D intensity’, the incremental R&D benefit range from 8.5% to 16.5%.

 Commonly asked Research and development tax questions: